 Marketing - The Marketing segment's activities, including its location, quality and time-based strategies as well as the sale of refined products, are highly impacted by various factors that often fluctuate quarter over quarter.
 While certain of these variables, including exposure to the underlying commodity, are actively managed, the specific profit drivers for the Marketing segment generally vary from period to period.
-From the third quarter of 2022, through the second quarter of 2023, the opportunities available to Crude Marketing modestly improved while Moose Jaw Refined Products margins improved slightly.
-Geo-political risks remain elevated, resulting in increased commodity prices and revenue, and with the Trans Mountain pipeline nearing commercial operations certain differentials between liquids products have narrowed.
+Geo-political risks changed materially in 2023, resulting in increased commodity prices and revenue, although opportunities and refining margins subsequently narrowed and stabilized.
+The Trans Mountain pipeline entering commercial operation also narrowed certain differentials between liquids products, and structurally altered markets.
+Increased egress capacity from western Canada has shifted crude oil markets, limiting arbitrage opportunities for the Canadian Marketing business.
+Refined Products margins reduced further in the second half of 2024 and continued in 2025, as crude oil differentials tightened and the price of refined products softened.
+Volatility is expected to continue to impact Canadian crude oil and refined products through 2025 for a variety of factors, including the uncertain implementation of tariffs disrupting markets.

-Corporate - Corporate includes Company-wide general and administrative expenses, financing costs, foreign exchange fluctuation not affecting segment profit and other corporate expenses.
+Corporate - Corporate includes Company-wide general and administrative expenses, financing costs, corporate foreign exchange and financial instruments fluctuation, executive transition and restructuring costs and other corporate expenses.